obiwanjacobi/NRestGen/README.md

 - Navigation Depth (Controllers: uri paths)
 - Resources (not) available from root / Aggregates?
 - ResourceModel: Binary Properties that have to queried separately (partial responses?).
-- Target locations (Projects/Folders) -and naming- for Resource Model classes and Controller classes
+- Target locations (Projects/Folders) -and naming- for Resource Model, Controller and Request classes
 - Use Mediatr (on/off)
 - Enable OData (EnableQuery, ParseQueryString or Off)
 - Link table as response of OPTIONS